Pope asks forgiveness for 'evil' of child abuse by priests

 The body of clerics and lay people includes Marie Collins, a survivor of abuse in Ireland in the 1960s who has campaigned for the protection of children and for justice for victims.

-Collins, a founding trustee of the Irish abuse victims' organisation One in Four, has in the past pushed for punishment for bishops who failed to implement church rules on the protection of children.
+Collins, a founding trustee of the Irish abuse victims' organization One in Four, has in the past pushed for punishment for bishops who failed to implement church rules on the protection of children.

-Child abuse litigation has cost the Catholic Church some $3 billion (1.7 billion pounds) in settlements in the United States alone, and shaken the moral authority of leaders of the world's largest religious denomination.
+Child abuse litigation has cost the Catholic Church some $3 billion in settlements in the United States alone, and shaken the moral authority of leaders of the world's largest religious denomination.

 (Reporting by Naomi O'Leary; Editing by Andrew Roche)